 By doing nothing, you help to further the misogynistic, racist, homophobic, fascist agenda of a megalomaniac and his henchmen (and woman).

 Here are a few other things I know, that I want to share with you.
-These are the promises I am making to my friends, family, community—to the world:
+These are the promises I am making to my friends, family, community—to the world.
+I will:

-- I will continue to speak out, regardless of the possible risk in doing so.
+- continue to speak out, regardless of the possible risk in doing so.

-- I will comfort and aid anyone who is oppressed and in need.
+- comfort and aid anyone who is oppressed and in need.

-- I will share whatever resources I have when I can and where they are needed.
+- share whatever resources I have when I can and where they are needed.

-- I will listen more than speak; I will hold space for marginalized voices.
+- listen more than speak; I will hold space for marginalized voices.

-- I will reach out to the Muslim community and offer my aid and support.
+- reach out to the Muslim community and offer my aid and support.

-- I will resist authoritarianism and breaches of our Constitution.
+- resist authoritarianism and breaches of our Constitution.

-- I will ask how I can help—not assume that I know what’s needed.
+- ask how I can help—not assume that I know what’s needed.

-- I will take care of myself, first and foremost, to remain a healthy activist.
+- take care of myself, first and foremost, to remain a healthy activist.

 I refuse to be silent or silenced.
-I am not afraid to risk my life for the freedom and equality of all.
+I’m not afraid to risk my life for the freedom and equality of all.
 I have drawn my line in the sand.